 Spirit Child Development Center is a participant in the Child and Adult Care Food Program (CACFP), which is sponsored by the California Department of Education for our Nutrition Program.
 Jointly funded by state and federal subsidies, the program is designed to assure compliance with the federal nutritional guidelines for all preschoolers enrolled.
 We supply breakfast, lunch, and a morning and afternoon snack.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)

+Programs information may be made available in other languages other than English.
 Persons with disabilities who require alternate means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible State or local Agency that administers the program or USDA’s TARGET center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information is available in languages other than English.

 U.S. Department of Agriculture

 Office of the Assistant Secretary for Civil Rights